fluttercommunity/transfer-guide/README.md

 # Flutter Community Transfer Guide
 Thank you for your interest in the Flutter Community!
 We look forward to receiving and featuring your package.

-To ensure all packages added are listed properly, there are a few steps you must take before your package can be added to Flutter Community.
+To ensure all packages added are listed properly, there are a few steps you must take before your package can be added to the Flutter Community.

 With these steps, you can migrate your package over to the Flutter Community GitHub organization.